 - Sleep in a curled-up, fetal position with a pillow between your legs.
 If you usually sleep on your back, place a pillow or rolled towel under your knees to relieve pressure.

-- Do NOT perform activities that involve heavy lifting or twisting of your back for the first 6 weeks after the pain begins.
+- Do not do activities that involve heavy lifting or twisting of your back for the first 6 weeks after the pain begins.

-- Avoid exercise in the days right after the pain begins.
-After 2 - 3 weeks, however, slowly begin to exercise again (it's helpful to get advice from a physical therapist).
-You can start getting back to regular activities after a few days.
+- Do not exercise in the days right after the pain begins.
+After 2 to 3 weeks, slowly begin to exercise again.
+A physical therapist can teach you which exercises are right for you.

 Begin with light cardiovascular training.
 Walking, riding a stationary bicycle, and swimming are great examples.
-Such aerobic activities can help improve blood flow to your back and promote healing.
+These types of aerobic activities can help improve blood flow to your back and promote healing.
 They also strengthen muscles in your stomach and back.

 Stretching and strengthening exercises are important in the long run.
-However, starting these exercises too soon after an injury can make your pain worse.
+Keep in mind that starting these exercises too soon after an injury can make your pain worse.
+Strengthening your abdominal muscles can ease the stress on your back.
 A physical therapist can help you determine when to begin stretching and strengthening exercises and how to do them.

 Avoid these exercises during recovery, unless your doctor or physical therapist say it is okay:

-To prevent back pain, it is also very important to learn to lift and bend properly.
+To prevent back pain, learn to lift and bend properly.
 Follow these tips:

-Tighten your stomach muscles as you lift the object or lower it down.
+- Tighten your stomach muscles as you lift or lower the object.

-As you stand up with the object, DO NOT bend forward.
+- As you stand up while holding the object, do not bend forward.

-DO NOT twist while you are bending for the object, lifting it up, or carrying it.
+- Do not twist while you are bending to reach for the object, lifting it up, or carrying it.

 Other measures to prevent back pain include:

-Avoid standing for long periods of time.
-If you must stand for your work, try using a stool.
-Alternate resting each foot on it.
+- Avoid standing for long periods.
+If you must stand for your work, place a stool by your feet.
+Alternate resting each foot on the stool.

-When sitting for work, especially if using a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.
+- When sitting, especially if using a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

-Place a small pillow or rolled towel behind your lower back while sitting or driving for long periods of time.
+- Place a small pillow or rolled towel behind your lower back while sitting or driving for long periods.

-If you drive long distance, stop and walk around every hour.
-Bring your seat as far forward as possible to avoid bending.
-Don't lift heavy objects just after a ride.
+- If you drive long distance, stop and walk around every hour.
+Do not lift heavy objects just after a long ride.

-Do exercises to strengthen your abdominal muscles on a regular basis.
+- Do exercises to strengthen your abdominal muscles.
 This will strengthen your core to decrease the risk of further injuries.

 Chou R, Qaseem, Snow V, Casey D, Cross JT Jr., Shekelle P, et al. Diagnosis and treatment of low back pain: a joint clinical practice guideline from the American College of Physicians and the American Pain Society.
 Ann Intern Med.
 2007;147:478-491.